Copyright © Nucleus Medical Media, Inc.

 - Chronic sinusitis lasts longer than 12 weeks.

-Usually an infection, acute sinusitis caused by:
+Usually an infection, acute sinusitis occurs due to:

 Symptoms Beyond a Cold